3 Customer Engagement Models to Increase Customer Success

 If customers who signed up from a specific Facebook ad are not adopting features and ending up churning, you need to understand why and iterate your product marketing strategy.

-In order to effectively use lifetime value, you need a tool that connects your product engagement metrics with marketing metrics like HockeyStack.
+In order to effectively use lifetime value to steer your marketing initiatives, you need a tool like HockeyStack to give you the complete picture of how your product engagement correlates with your marketing efforts.

-Churn rate is the percentage of customers who ended their subscriptions per month.
+Churn rate can be defined as the percentage of customers who ended their subscriptions each month.
 If your churn rate is increasing, then you probably have a problem with one of these:

 - Ad persona